-We study groups of organisms from 5mm benthic macro-invertebrates to 30kg+ freshwater megafauna and the scope of our analyses range from river reaches and catchments, to continental networks and global scale impacts.
+The Research group of Aquatic Ecogeography lab investigates how global change impacts freshwater (particularly river) ecosystems.
+We combine hydrology, community ecology, conservation biology, ecological & habitat modelling, and biogeography approaches.
+We study groups of organisms from 5mm benthic macro-invertebrates, to fishes, to 30kg+ freshwater megafauna and the scope of our analyses range from river reaches, catchments, to continental networks, to global scale impacts.

-- Community ecology and trait-based research spanning multiple biological and spatial scales.
+3. Community ecology and trait-based research spanning multiple biological and spatial scales